So Evil My Love: Production

 So Evil My Love began principal photography at Denham Studios and on location in London, on 6 May and wrapped production on 12 August 1947.
-Although the lead roles were played by Hollywood actors Milland, Todd and Fitzgerald; each British-born star had made their mark first in their homeland.
+Although the lead roles were played by Hollywood actors Milland, Todd and Fitzgerald, each British-born star had made their mark first in their homeland.
+However, Todd would make only one Hollywood film, The Paradine Case.

 Critical reception

 Bosley Crowther in his review for The New York Times wrote, "Withal, there is too much confusion of a rather commonplace plot in the script prepared by Ronald Miller and Leonard Spigelgass.
 Too much time is wasted with tempting yet trivial details of a complex maneuver at extortion to maintain anxiety.
 So, by the time the poison is passing and the big retribution scenes set in, the audience is likely to be meandering down the street several blocks ahead of them."